zzafari/ECON281/Week1/Week1_Idea.md

 - **Connection to Literature:** Builds on @woodford2011simple and
   @pinardon2023crowding by testing how financial frictions affect fiscal transmission and crowding out from limited financial infastructure.

+  ### Juan's thoughts.

+I think this second idea highlights that the heterogenous results can go either way.
+Maybe areas with financially constrained households are more responsive to demand shocks.
+Maybe they need the financial market to borrow against future expected income growth, and so the responses are more muted.
+How can you think about these different channels?
+What can you measure in the data?

+I'm going to give you an invitation.
+I think these ideas on financial inclusion are interesting, but I think you are overinvested in one topic, which can be risky.
+I'm going to suggest that for next week, you try to think of two ideas that have nothing to do with financial exclusion.
+Don't take this as an assessment on the potential of these ideas, but rather as an invitation to diversify your risks.